 • Transfer covered pan to the oven and cook for 7 minutes, then remove cover and cook for another 7 minutes.

 • When chicken is done, the onions and spices should be reduced to a thick paste.
 To serve, plate on top of wilted greens and leeks with fresh pepper.
-Enjoy!
+Or, serve with poatoes, rice, polenta, etc.

 Course: Main Course